TREASURE ISLAND PROJECT

 Artist Seran Kubisa

-Seran's scientific research with the University of Southampton (Leverhulme Trust Award winner 2001-2002) led to the unique realisation that there was a relationship to intriguing visual imagery under the microscope and the presence of flourescence.
+Seran's scientific research with the University of Southampton (Leverhulme Trust Award winner 2001-2002) led to the innovative use of the microscope and the presence of flourescence.
 The older the materials, the more natural fluorescence is in the sample.
-Since this discovery Seran has been collecting older samples for their scientific properties and social memories.
-From this unique process, she has generated a collection of incredibly stunning visual images and poignant memories.
+Since this discovery Seran has been collecting older samples for their scientific properties, physical influences and memories.

 Treasure Island is the 3rd series of Forensic Investigations.